WebAssembly/interface-types/proposals/jsdom/Overview.md

 from JavaScript + Web APIs to be useful on the Web.
 Interoperability with JavaScript and Web APIs will help make WebAssembly in practice more "of the Web" while improving performance and ergonomics.
+Bindings for non-Web hosts embeddings are also relevant.

 ## Goals / Non-Goals